 7. DIVERSIFICATION WORKS

-The last 15 years have been a volatile and tumultuous ride for investors, with multiple natural disasters, numerous geopolitical conflicts, pandemics and major market downturns.
-While volatility might be a normal part of investing, investors can help minimise some of these risks through diversification.
+The last 15 years have been a volatile and tumultuous ride for investors, with multiple natural disasters, numerous geopolitical conflicts and major market downturns.